os-climate/sostrades-dev-tools/docs/source/user_manual.md

 #### Subsection 3.2.3 Search bar

-The search bar above the treeview is really helpful to find a model or a data in a complex study with a lot of nodes in the treeview.
+The search bar above the treeview is helpful to find a model or a data in a complex study with a lot of nodes in the treeview.
 Data can be found either with their name in the code or their name in the ontology (display name in the GUI).
 This is the search bar of a study: <br>